Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Experiments

 Alongside model accuracy, there is increasing emphasis on evaluating computational cost and energy consumption.
-Studies have shown that inference with large models often results in high GPU usage and power utilization \cite{lacoste2019quantifying,patterson2021carbon,schwartz2020green,strubell2020energy}.
-Metrics such as FLOPS (floating point operations, a measure of computational complexity), GPU power usage, memory usage, and runtime latency are now commonly used in empirical evaluations.
-In this work, we study these metrics to assess the trade-offs of different attention mechanisms from both computational and energy-efficiency perspectives.
+Studies have shown that inference with large models often results in high GPU usage and power utilization \cite{lacoste2019quantifying, patterson2021carbon, schwartz2020green, strubell2020energy}.
+Metrics such as FLOPS (floating point operations, a measure of computational complexity), GPU power usage, memory usage, and runtime latency are now commonly used in empirical evaluations \cite{henderson2020towards, schwartz2020green, lu2024impact, khedri2025pruning}.

-To evaluate the attention mechanisms, we used multiple metrics: FLOPS, GPU memory usage, and average forward time.
-Runtime efficiency was further profiled using custom-built monitoring tools to track CPU/GPU usage, memory allocation, and GPU power consumption in real time.
+In this work, we adopt these metrics to assess the trade-offs of different attention mechanisms from both computational and energy-efficiency perspectives.
+To this end, we build an open-source monitoring tools to profile CPU/GPU usage, memory allocation, GPU power consumption, and average forward time in real time.

-All models were trained for 20 epochs using a batch size of 16, with each epoch consisting of 400 batches.
+All models were trained for 30 epochs using a batch size of 16, with each epoch consisting of 400 batches.
 This corresponds to a total of 6,400 training steps per model.
 Experiments were conducted on a single NVIDIA RTX 4090 GPU, and the training schedule was fixed across all attention variants to ensure fair and consistent comparisons.
-This setting also reflects practical limitations under resource-constrained environments.
+This setting also reflects practical limitations under resource-constrained environments, such as personal desktop computer.